100th Ohio Infantry Regiment

 The 100th Ohio Infantry Regiment, sometimes 100th Ohio Volunteer Infantry (or 100th OVI) was an infantry regiment in the Union Army during the American Civil War.

 Service

+The 100th Ohio Volunteer Infantry was recruiting during the late summer of 1862, from areas across Northwest Ohio.

 The 100th Ohio Infantry was organized in Toledo, Ohio July through September 1862 and mustered in for three years service under the command of Colonel John C. Groom.

 The regiment was attached to 2nd Brigade, 1st Division, Army of Kentucky, Department of the Ohio, to October 1862.
 2nd Brigade, 2nd Division, Army of Kentucky, to January 1863.
 District of Central Kentucky, Department of the Ohio, to June 1863.
 2nd Brigade, 1st Division, XXIII Corps, Army of the Ohio, to July 1863.
 2nd Brigade, 4th Division, XXIII Corps, to August 1863.
 1st Brigade, 3rd Division, XXIII Corps, to February 1865.
 1st Brigade, 3rd Division, XXIII Corps, Department of North Carolina, to June 1865.

 The 100th Ohio Infantry mustered out of service on June 20, 1865, at Greensboro, North Carolina, and was discharged on July 1, 1865, at Cleveland, Ohio.